• XARAGUA

 In its earliest phase, Duvalierist doctrine does not yet instrumentalize Vodou as an apparatus of control.

-Instead, it treats it as a cosmogenic archive — the only truly native Haitian ontology not filtered through European metaphysics.
+Instead, it treats it as a cosmogenic archive — the truly native Haytian ontology not filtered through European metaphysics.

 Article 2.2 — Canonical Contradiction and Ecclesiastical Tension